leoyulee/Versioner/README.md

 # Versioner
-A utility module that has helper functions.
+A utility module that has helper functions for [Version](https://github.com/leoyulee/Version).
 At the moment, it only has one function that is used to compare Versions, regardless of being a string or Version object.

 This module is bound to change over time as different scenarios are brought up.